Are Tomatoes Bad For Gout?

 As you can see tomatoes generally have a pH level of under 5 so that makes this food very acidic which is not good for gout sufferers.

 There is a study that proves tomatoes decrease uric acid levels involving “Gazpacho” soup which is a vegetable soup but consists of at least 50% tomatoes.
-The proof lies in this study, make sure to check it out, it actually lowered uric acid by 1-1.2 mg/dl for those who ate the soup daily!
+The proof lies in this study, make sure to check it out, it actually claimed to lower uric acid by 1-1.2 mg/dl for those who ate the soup daily!
 For Gazpacho soup recipes, make sure to check out Gout and You’s Pinterest page.

 In August 2015, a new University of Otago study from New Zealand claims that tomatoes are indeed a gout trigger.
 A survey of New Zealanders who suffer from gout asked which foods caused their trigger and tomatoes were listed as a trigger 20.2% of the time.
 It was ranked as the fourth most commonly mentioned trigger behind alcohol, seafood and red meat.
 This data was then pooled and analysed from three long-running US studies to compare.
 The data showed that consuming tomatoes is linked to higher uric acid levels in the blood.

 Here is a quote from one of the study’s researchers:

 “Whilst our data cannot support the claim that tomato consumption is a trigger of gout attacks, we provide support for the hypothesis that tomato consumption may trigger gout attacks through increasing serum urate.”

 There is speculation that since tomatoes are high in a compound called glutamate which can “stimulate or amplify the synthesis of urate by acting as a nitrogen donor in the purine synthesis pathway,” they suggested, that this may be the root cause.
 The researchers did state that further research is needed to determine this relationship between gout triggers and tomatoes.